pkarsy/rfboot/help/The-First-Project.md

 Here is how our project looks like.
 It is not connected with anything, and we are going to program it wirelessly.
 ![The first project](https://github.com/pkarsy/rfboot/blob/master/help/files/FirstRfbootProject.jpg)

-On the PC, possibly in you sketchbook folder
+On the PC, prefferably in you sketchbook folder type :
 ```
 > rftool create myProject
 ```
-as you can see rftool generates random parameters (using /dev/urandom), and of course a "myProject" folder containing all information/data our project needs.
+as you can see rftool generates random parameters (using /dev/urandom), and creates a "myProject" folder containing all information/data our project needs.
+As is, the projects will print the uptime on screen every second.
+There is no need to configure RF channels XTEA etc. They are selected at random and they are different every time you create a new project.

 ```
 > cd myProject
 ```